Plastic Litter and Waste Reduction Campaign

 Palo Alto (Ban on plastic bags - Mitigated Negative Declaration): Palo Alto's 2009 bag ban was challenged by the Save The Plastic Bag Coalition (STPBC).
 They settled out of court with the agreement that the City would not expand its ban to other stores without an EIR.

 San Francisco (Ban on plastic bags, 10 cent price requirement on paper and reusable bags - Categorical Exemption): In February 2012 San Francisco expanded its bag ban and was sued by the STPBC.
 The two causes of action are related to CEQA compliance and the bag ban for restaurants.
 A preliminary injunction by STPBC was denied.
 A verbal ruling in September of 2012 rejected both arguments in the complaint.
 A later hearing rejected the motion to stay.
 The case was appealed and heard in the Court of Appeals on November 19, 2013.
 The Appeals Court unanimously upheld the ruling on December 10, 2013.
+A petition to review was denied by the California State Supreme Court on April 16, 2014.

 San Luis Obispo (Ban on plastic bags, 10 cent price requirement on paper bags - Categorical Exemption): A petition was filed January 30 2012.
 The SLO lawsuit had two causes of action, but the second cause was dropped in February.
 The first cause of action is CEQA compliance.
 The Superior Court rejected the petition on October 1, 2012 due to lack of substantial evidence to support a fair argument.